biomedicalinformaticsgroup/cadmus/README.md

     - If there is a 1 in the desired format you can find the path to the raw file:
         - ```retrieve_df2[index,{format}_parsed_d['file_path']]```.
     - Alternatively you can bulk parse all the available formats from their directories e.g.```./output/formats/html/{index}.html```.
-    - Each file is linked back to the dataframe using the unique hexidecimal index, this is the same index used in the medline pickle and crossref pickle.
+    - Each file is linked back to the dataframe using the unique hexidecimal index, this is the same index used in the medline JSON and crossref JSON.
+- **esearch_results Record Dictionaries**
+    - The directory keeps track of all the successful queries made for that output as a dictionary.
+They are saved under ```./output/esearch_results/YYYY_MM_DD_HH_MM_SS.json```.
+    - The dictionary contains 4 keys:
+      - date: date of the run with the format YYYY_MM_DD_HH_MM_SS.
+      - search_term: the search terms or PMIDs you entered for that run.
+      - total_count: number of new PMID candidates.
+      - pmids: the list of PMIDs identified.
 ---